thautwarm/zit/README.md

 `zit` is useful in the following scenarios:

 1. build system (`zit` is designed for the [NoMake](https://github.com/thautwarm/nomake) build system)
-2. CI/CD system
+2. CI/CD (Continuous Integration/Continuous Deployment)

 ## Source Build

-You need the following componets to proceed the cross compilation.
+You need the following components to proceed the cross compilation.

 1. [.NET 7 or above](https://dotnet.microsoft.com/en-us/download)
 2. [Deno](https://deno.com/)